Relative periodic solutions in spatial Kepler problem with symmetric perturbation: The Kepler Problem with a symmetric perturbation

 Next, consider the function

 For $\ep = 0$, let $r_1 = \frac{\om}{\sqrt{-2h}}$.
 By Lemmas \ref{lemma:relationship pr r} and \ref{lemma;the existence of bz for Kepler},

-Applying the IFT again, there exists a unique $\tilde{r}(\ep)$ near $(0, r_1)$ such that $\tilde{r}(0) = r_1$ and
+Applying the IFT again, there exists a unique $\tilde{r}(\ep)$ near $(r_1,0)$ such that $\tilde{r}(0) = r_1$ and

-This guarantees the existence of a unique $z$-symmetric brake orbit $\xi_{bz, \ep}(t)$ forming a Hopf link with $\xi_{\ep}(t)$. \end{proof} \begin{remark} There may be many even infinitely many $z$-symmetric brake orbits, but only $\xi_{bz, \ep}(t)$ forms a Hopf link with $\xi_{\ep}(t)$. \end{remark}
+This guarantees the existence of a unique $z$-symmetric brake orbit $\xi_{bz, \ep}(t)$ forming a Hopf link with $\xi_{\ep}(t)$. \end{proof} \begin{remark} There may even be infinitely many $z$-symmetric brake orbits, but only $\xi_{bz, \ep}(t)$ forms a Hopf link with $\xi_{\ep}(t)$. \end{remark}